AlexandreFleutelot/bevy_flappybird/README.md

 # RUST-FlappyBird
-1st level of the 20 games challenge
+1st level of the 20 games challenge: https://20_games_challenge.gitlab.io/

 flappy bird in RUST with Bevy engine 0.9